 Distribution System YAML

-The Distribution system YAML file contains all the parameters that can be configured.
+The Distribution system YAML file contains all configurable parameters.

-• Microservice specific configuration are set under each microservice section and override similar shared configurations for the specific microservice.
+- Microservice-specific configurations are set under each microservice section and override similar shared configurations for that microservice.

 Tip